gemini-hlsw/lucuma-odb/README.md

 The highlights:

+- Step 1 is `chmod 0600 test-cert/*`
-- To start up a local database and a simple web UI: `docker-compose up -d`
+- To start up a local database and a simple web UI: `docker-compose up -d` ... if stuff doesn't seem to work drop the `-d` and see what's going on.
+You can then `^C` out of it and try again.
 - The database will be created and initialized if it doesn't yet exist.
 - The Schema is defined by `.sql` files in `modules/service/src/main/resources/db/migration/`.
 - To inspect the database using a web UI, go [here](http://localhost:8686)